 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.

-Nestle acquired Perrier in 1992, in a deal which valued the company at £1.4 billion (US$2.7 billion).
-Nestle believed it could turn around the struggling company.
+Nestle acquired Perrier in March 1992, in a deal which valued the company at £1.4 billion (US$2.7 billion).
+The acquisition transformed Nestle into the largest mineral water producer in the world.
+Nestle believed it could turn around the fortunes of the struggling business.

 Perrier acquired San Pellegrino, its Italian rival, in 1997.